 - or shall be “practically eliminated”

-The event sequences for which specific demonstration of their ‘practical elimination’ is required should be classified as follows:
+The event sequences for which a specific demonstration of their ‘practical elimination’ is required should be classified as follows:

 - Events that could lead to prompt reactor core damage and consequent early containment failure, such as: